VIAME/VIAME/doc/manuals/sprokit/pipeline_declaration.rst

 are included with the cluster definition and are displayed by the plugin explorer as part of the cluster documentation.
-The '#' style comments can still be used to annotate the file but are not included as part of the cluster documnetation.
+The '#' style comments can still be used to annotate the file but are not included as part of the cluster documentation.

 The body of the cluster definition is made up of three types of declarations that may appear multiple times and in any order.
 These
 are:

+  - cluster header
   - config specifier
   - input mapping
   - output mapping

-A description is required after each one of these entries.
+A description is *required* after each one of these entries.
 The description starts with "--" and continues to the end of the line.
 These descriptions are different from typical comments you would put in a pipe file in that they are associated with the cluster